elias-builds/CODSOFT-JUNE/README.md

 - Gained invaluable expertise in Python, Pandas, NumPy, and Scikit-learn throughout the project. 🐍📚

 - Implemented Logistic Regression and Random Forest Algorithms to train model.

+- For dataset, you can visit and download from this website: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud